buccaneerai/note-window-consumer/performance/2023-04-20/Tachycardia/b.md

 - Inguinal repairs

 #### Family History
-- Son is a doctor
+- NONE

 #### Social History
-Retired
+The patient is retired, living with their spouse in their house.
+Their son, who is a doctor, lives nearby and they see him often.
+The patient uses a smart watch routinely for exercise and walking.
+They do not consume alcohol, smoke, or use any other drugs.

 #### Allergies
 - Patient denies allergies

 #### Medications
-- Metformin
+- Metformin for pre-diabetes
-- Atorvastatin
+- Atorvastatin for cholesterol

 #### Assessment & Plan
-- High heart rates: Continue to monitor with smart watch and report any symptoms; Follow up with cardiologist once a year
+- High heart rates on smart watch: No additional workup or testing needed; monitor and report any symptoms accompanying high heart rates
+- Hemoglobin decrease: Consider colonoscopy; monitor every three months with blood tests
-- Pre-diabetes: Continue Metformin; Check fasting blood sugar every three months
+- Pre-diabetes: Continue Metformin; check fasting blood sugar every three months
-- Cholesterol: Continue Atorvastatin
-- Decreased hemoglobin: Consider colonoscopy; Monitor with blood tests every three months
+- Cholesterol: Continue Atorvastatin; monitor lipids and fasting glucose every three months
+- Cardiology evaluation: Follow up with the cardiologist once a year